integration

 Goodcall General SMB No native integration Varies by plan ~$59/mo Lower-cost entry; no Dentrix booking; primarily call answering and message routing

-The honest read: if you run a dental-only DSO with complex scheduling rules across multiple providers and are looking for a vendor with deep dental workflow specialization, Arini is worth evaluating alongside VantaWeb.
-Arini is purpose-built for dental; VantaWeb is purpose-built for AI-powered intake across service verticals with Dentrix as one of its integration targets.
+The honest read: if you run a dental-only DSO with complex scheduling rules across multiple providers and need a vendor with a live, direct Dentrix write integration, Arini is worth evaluating alongside VantaWeb.
+Arini is purpose-built for dental with that integration in place today; VantaWeb does not have a Dentrix API integration — direct Dentrix write access is on our roadmap.

-If you are a single-location or small-group dental practice on Dentrix that wants 24/7 AI answering, structured new-patient intake, and direct schedule writes without building a custom integration, VantaWeb Apex is straightforward to deploy and includes the HIPAA configuration and BAA in the plan price.
-Smith.ai and Goodcall do not offer Dentrix scheduling integration at any price point currently.
+If you are a single-location or small-group dental practice on Dentrix that wants 24/7 AI answering and structured new-patient intake booked to your calendar (with front-desk text notifications so your team enters it into Dentrix), VantaWeb Surge or Apex is straightforward to deploy — though the BAA program is still in development, so HIPAA-covered practices should confirm current status before going live.
+Smith.ai and Goodcall likewise do not offer a direct Dentrix scheduling integration at any price point currently.

-How to connect VantaWeb to Dentrix: 5 steps
+How to get VantaWeb running at your Dentrix practice: 5 steps

 1